 I first had these pineapple mint coolers a few weeks ago at Erica’s, and they were so refreshing that I knew I had to make them myself for Memorial Day weekend.
 As with any agua fresca, the sweetness will vary significantly depending on each particular fruit, which is why I highly recommend you sweeten to taste after juicing.
 The pineapples in the batch I made this weekend were very sweet, and ended up not needing simple syrup at all.
 Lastly, feel free to add a shot of rum – perfect for these ingredients!
 Just sayin’.
 Go Warriors!!

 - Skin pineapples and cut into spears, removing the core.
 Pick mint leaves from the stem.
 Add both pineapple spears and mint leaves to a juicer.
 Strain through a fine-mesh strainer to remove extra pulp.

 - Add lime juice and vanilla extract, and stir to combine.
-Taste the mixture and adjust sweetness accordingly.
+Taste the mixture and add simple syrup as desired, adjusting sweetness to taste.
 Depending on how sweet your pineapple is, you may not need to use any added sweetener at all.
 If the juice is already too sweet, add more lime juice.